Scroll to content

 Remarkable Readers.
 Take a look at our Remarkable Readers who were celebrated during our autumn term for their hard work and love of reading.

 Extra Curricular Activities.
-Our Science Club are currently taking part in the Royal Societies Young Person's Book Prize 2023
+Our Year 6 and Year 3 Science Club took part in the Royal Societies Young Person's Book Prize 2023